 For some, taking out a loan for paying off credit card debt can help payments go faster and at a lower interest rate.
 Others may find it difficult to receive a low enough interest rate to make taking out the personal loan worth their while.
 With both pros and cons, understanding how personal loans may help your situation is a financially sound strategy.

 “Taking out a personal loan to pay off credit card debt has its benefits when done consciously, if the terms of the loan are more favorable.
 Being cognizant of your ability to repay any amount that is borrowed whether as a loan or as an extension of credit is very important to your financial well-being.
 Ultimately the goal should be to eliminate debts while building a healthy credit history.”

 Sorry, we didn’t find any options that meet your requirements.
 Please try modifying your preferences.

 A personal loan is a loan that can be used for just about any reason, including paying for:

 - Home improvements

 - Emergency expenses

 - Debt consolidation

-Personal loan amounts can range from $1,000 to $100,000 and are repaid in monthly installments.
+Personal loan amounts can range from $1,000 to $100,000 and are repaid in monthly installments, that you can get from a bank, credit union, or online lender.
 Terms and interest rates vary depending on factors like your credit score and history, income, debt-to-income ratio, and the lender, though they typically range from 4.99% to 35.99%.
 They are also typically unsecured, meaning you don’t have to supply an asset as collateral for the loan.

 How do they work?